15 Popular Japanese Drinks You Should Try

 Shochu is stong, but still easy to drink

-Sometimes explained as ‘Japan’s version of vodka, shochu is a crisp distilled beverage with an alcohol percentage of around 30% on average.
+Sometimes explained as “Japan’s version of vodka,” shochu is a crisp distilled beverage with an alcohol percentage of around 30% on average.
 Usually enjoyed on the rocks or mixed with a non-alcoholic drink like oolong tea or lemonade, shochu is a drink that features prominently on izakaya drink menus.
 The strong drink can have different ingredients as its base, with the most common ones being potatoes, barley, and rice.
 Its taste is refreshing and slightly sweet, and many people think it is surprisingly easy to drink for a beverage with a relatively high alcohol content.

 5. Hoppy

 Popularized after WW2 as an affordable drink for the masses, Hoppy is a light, beer-flavored carbonated drink.
 While it can be enjoyed by itself, Hoppy is mostly used as a mixer to lower the alcohol content of strong drinks like shochu or sake.
 With an alcohol content of only 0.8% and containing fewer calories and carbs than most drinks, Hoppy is a popular drink with those who aren’t strong with alcohol or are watching their diet.
-There are 2 types that are served at most restaurants, White Hoppy and Black Hoppy.
+There are two types that are served at most restaurants, White Hoppy and Black Hoppy.
 White Hoppy is the plain version that is similar to pilsner beer, while Black Hoppy boasts a slightly malty, bread-like flavor.

 6. Amazake